jitbit/AspNetSaml/README.md

 //for example, like this:
 Response.Redirect(url);
 ```
-**2.** After the user has been authenticated and redirected back to your app - you need to validate the SAML response (assertion) you have recieved from the provider (for example, in an MVC app):
+**2.** After the user has been authenticated and **redirected back** to your app - you need to validate the SAML response (assertion) you have recieved from the provider.

+Here's an example of how you do it in ASP.NET MVC

 ```c#
 //ASP.NET MVC action method...
 But you can easily modify the code for Web-forms etc.